9 months, 3 weeks ago email@example.comParticipant

 Let me know.

-Best regards!6 months ago firstname.lastname@example.orgParticipant
+Best regards!9 months, 1 week ago firstname.lastname@example.orgParticipant

 Yes, you will need to change it after theme update.
 Since this is a modification made in the parent theme and updates overwrite all theme parent files.